-Time to take a look at the next truck here in line at the Official CC Truck Lot, and a gem it is.
-This Diamond T Model 323 is quite likely the rarest of the whole bunch.
+(first posted 7/4/2011.
+Updated) This Diamond T Model 323 is a rare find these days.
 My search of the web brings up little on this truck, so I’m going to have to piece together a bit of history on it as best as I can.
+(Update: thanks to a comment left here, more details were filled in and updated).
 I’m not even sure of the year (I forgot to shoot the manufacturer’s plate), but it seems that the 323 likely appeared in about 1953, a successor to the similar 322 that first premiered the new cab style in 1950 1/2.
 Diamond Ts had a legendary reputation, as being particularly well built trucks.
-And I did dig up some specs on its engine that reinforces that.
 But first, a bit of Diamond T history, and a glorious one it is:

 Chicago-based Diamond T started out as a passenger car maker in 1905, but switched to trucks in 1911.
 Like most small to medium independent truck makers, Diamond T bought proprietary engines, such as Continental, Waukesha, Buda and later Cummins diesels, as well as other main running gear components.
 But the quality of Diamond’s frames, cabs, and construction was always at or near the top of the crowded field.